KohGeek/Bookstore-Inventory/README.md

 ### More information

-The included build files (build-noconsole.bat and build.bat) links the Nana GUI library as `lib/nana.lib`.
+The included `.bat` files links the Nana GUI library as `lib/nana.lib`, and also includes a `include` subfolder for all the header files.

-The `include` folder is used by the developer to include all the necessary external libraries.

 ## Description